 Parma stands on the banks of a tributary of the Po River.
 Despite damage during World War II, much of the stately historic center seems untouched by modern times.
 This is a prosperous city, and it shows in its well-dressed residents, clean streets, and immaculate piazzas.

 Bursting with gustatory delights, Parma draws crowds for its sublime cured pork product, prosciutto crudo di Parma (known locally simply as "prosciutto crudo").
-The pale-yellow Parmigiano-Reggiano cheese produced here and in nearby Reggio Emilia is the original—and best—of a class known around the world as "Parmesan."
+The pale-yellow Parmigiano-Reggiano cheese produced here and in nearby Reggio Emilia is the original—and best—of a class known around the world as Parmesan.

 Almost every major European power has had a hand in ruling Parma at one time or another.
 The Romans founded the city—then little more than a garrison on the Via Emilia—after which a succession of feudal lords held sway.
 In the 16th century came the ever-conniving Farnese family, which died out in 1731 on the death of Antonio Farnese.
-It then went to the Spanish, and fell into French hands in 1796.
+It then went to the Spanish before falling into French hands in 1796.
 In 1805 Marie-Louise (better known to the Parmigiani as Maria Luigia), the wife of Napoléon, took command of the city.
 She was a much-beloved figure in her adopted town until her death in 1847.